Asaye/react-native-system-applications/docs/contacts.md

             }
 ```

 <p style = "text-align: justify">Invoking the <code>_getAllContacts()</code> function retrieves all contacts from the device and writes the data on the console.
-For successfult requests, sample output format is shown below.
+For successful requests, sample output format is shown below.
 A promise rejection will be sent if something goes wrong during the retrieval.</p>

 ##### Sample output format